 Most of Torquay's Villas and Mansions were built between 1840 and 1900.
-They were generally built as second homes for one of the very rich Aristocratic families of the UK.
-At one point, Torquay was the richest town in the UK with more millionaires per head of population than any other.
+They were generally built as second homes for the very rich Aristocratic families of the UK.
+At one point, Torquay was the richest place in the UK with more millionaires per head of population than any other.

 What attracted the Aristocracy was the fact that Torquay has the UK’s best weather.
 Torquay has a unique location.
 It is part of a large bay which is warmed by the Gulf Stream, with further protection from the weather provided by Dartmoor to the North.
 During the winter of 2010 when it seemed most of the country was snow bound for long periods, Torquay only had one small snow fall that melted within an hour.
 In the summer it is not as stifling hot as many inland cities.
 Torquay's water comes from Dartmoor which is made of granite, hence the water is one of the purists in the UK.
 These were very important things in the late 1800's